 Generally the C2C path is walked from West to East as Wainwright recommended but increasingly walkers are choosing to walk East to West and a guide book has now been written aptly named ‘Coast Back to Coast’ to help with navigating in this direction.
 The theory being you are stronger to tackle the Lakes and some believe you save the best until last… however as stunning as the Lakes are we believe around the halfway point is as good as it gets!

 The walk generally takes between 12 and 16 days.
 Many guests finish the first half with us and start with us the next year, doing one half at a time.
 Whatever your schedule allows this walk is really one not to be missed, we have many guests who have walked this fabulous route several times!

 One of the most important things is careful planning and preparation, this walk takes you to some beautifully remote areas and across 3 National Parks, where weather conditions can change in minutes, so good navigation skills, appropriate clothing and footwear are essential.

 Frith Lodge is located just off the C2C path.
 It is only an additional 25 minute walk on your day up the breathtaking dale of Stonesdale, take a look at our TripAdvisor reviews – ‘it’s worth it!’
-Alternatively collection can be arranged from Keld.

 There is plenty of information and services in the links below to help with route planning, and baggage transport as well as finding accommodation.